-The Tennessee women’s basketball team (21-6, 9-5 SEC) made history again, though not in the way it would have liked.
-After losing at home for the first time against Alabama on Thursday, No. 11 Tennessee lost to No. 13 Missouri on the road in Columbia for just the second time since the teams …
+The Tennessee women’s basketball (21-6, 9-5 SEC) made history again, though not in the way it would have liked.
+After losing at home for the first time against Alabama on Thursday, No. 11 Tennessee lost to No. 13 Missouri on the road in Columbia for just the second time since the teams first…

 On Sunday, the Tennessee women’s basketball team (21-5, 9-4 SEC) was sitting high after an easy and pivotal victory against the then-No. 18 Georgia Bulldogs that put the No. 11 Lady Vols in a firm tie for second place in the SEC heading down the homestretch towards the SEC Tournament.

 After facing a brutal stretch of six games in which it lost four, the Tennessee women’s basketball team (20-4, 9-3 SEC) seems to have righted the ship lately, picking up four straight wins against SEC opponents to place itself in a three-way tie for second place in the conference.

 The Tennessee women’s basketball team welcomed in the No. 1 recruiting class in the nation for 2017, with some of the nation’s top talent now donning Lady Vols jerseys.

 The No. 11 Tennessee women’s basketball team (21-4, 9-3 SEC) welcomed the No. 18 Georgia Bulldogs (21-4, 9-3 SEC) to Knoxville on Sunday afternoon for a contest that had the makings of a stellar chess match between two evenly matched teams.

 The Tennessee women’s basketball team (20-4, 8-3 SEC) had hit the road for five of its last eight games before it traveled to Fayetteville to face the unranked Arkansas Razorbacks (12-12, 3-8 SEC) at Bud Walton Arena.